scot-taylor-ibm/retrieve-and-rank-java/README.md

     ```

 6. Switch to the navigator view in Eclipse.
-7. Right-click the `pom.xml` file, and select `Run As -> Maven Install`.
+7. Right-click the `pom.xml` file, and select `Run As > Maven Install`.
 Installation of Maven begins.
 During the installation, the following tasks are completed:
     * The JS code is compiled.
 The various Angular JS files are aggregated, uglified, and compressed.
 Various other pre-processing is performed on the web code, and the output is copied to the `retrieve-and-rank-java/src/main/webapp/dist` folder in the project.
     * The Java code is compiled, and JUnit tests are executed against the Java code.
-The compiled Java and JavaScript code and various other artifacts that are required by the web project are copied to a temporary location, and a `.war` file is created in */retrieve-and-rank-java/target directory*.
+The compiled Java and JavaScript code and various other artifacts that are required by the web project are copied to a temporary location, and a .war file is created in `/retrieve-and-rank-java/target` directory.
 This WAR file is used to deploy the application on Bluemix in the next section.

-### Deploy the app
+## Deploy the app
 You can run the application on a local server or on Bluemix.
 Choose one of the following methods, and complete the steps:

 #### Deploying the app on your local server in Eclipse
-1. In Eclipse, click `Window -> Show View -> Servers`.
+1. In Eclipse, click `Window > Show View > Servers`.
-2. In the **Servers** view, right-click and select `New -> Server`.
+2. In the **Servers** view, right-click and select `New > Server`.
-3. Select the **WebSphere Application Server Liberty Profile** in the *Define a New Server* window and click **Next**.
+3. Select the **WebSphere Application Server Liberty Profile** in the **Define a New Server** window and click **Next**.
 4. Configure the server with the default settings.
-5. In the **Available** list in the **Add and Remove** dialog, select the *retrieve-and-rank-java* project and click **Add**.
+5. In the **Available** list in the **Add and Remove** dialog, select the **retrieve-and-rank-java** project and click **Add**.
 The project is added to the runtime configuration for the server in the Configured list.
 6. Click **Finish**.
-7. Copy the `server.env` file, which you edited earlier, from *retrieve-and-rank-java/src/it/resources/server.env* to the root folder of the newly defined server (For example, *wlp/usr/defaultserver/server.env*).
+7. Copy the modified `server.env` file from `retrieve-and-rank-java/src/it/resources/` to the root folder of the newly defined server (For example, `wlp/usr/defaultserver/server.env`).
-8. Start the new server, and open http://localhost:serverPort/{yourAppName}/dist/index.html#/ in your favorite browser, where {yourAppName} is the specific name of your app.
+8. Start the new server, and open http://localhost:serverPort/{yourAppName}/dist/index.html#/ in your browser, where {yourAppName} is the name of your app.
 9. Query the service

 Or

 #### Deploying the app on the Websphere Liberty Profile in Bluemix
-Deploy the WAR file that you built in the previous section by using Cloud Foundry commands.
+To run the app on Bluemix, deploy the WAR file by using Cloud Foundry commands.

-1. Open the command prompt.
+If you used the **Deploy to Bluemix** option, skip to step 5.

-2. Navigate to the directory that contains the WAR file that you generated:
+1. Open a command prompt and navigate to the directory that contains the WAR file that you generated.
+For example,:

   ```sh
   $ cd retrieve-and-rank-java/target
   ```

-3. Connect to Bluemix:
+2. Connect to Bluemix:

   ```sh
   $ cf api https://api.ng.bluemix.net
   $ cf login -u {your user ID}
   ```

-4. Deploy the app to Bluemix:
+3. Deploy the WAR file to Bluemix.
+For example:

   ```sh
   $ cf push {yourAppName} -p rnr-demo.war